FailAcademy/learning/web-dev-foundation/_slides/01-html-css/04-css-layout-slides.md

 # Creating Nav Menus

-Many of the navigation menus you see on websites today structured as unordered lists.
+Many of the navigation menus you see on websites today structured as **unordered lists**.

-We can then take advantage of floats and other CSS properties to make lists look more like navigation menus.
+We can then **take advantage of floats** and other CSS properties to make lists look more like navigation menus.

 ---